LittleRockstars/littlerockstars.github.io/_products/daddys-little-rockstar.md

 brand: Little Rockstars
 name: Daddys Little Rockstar Baby Grow
 price: £6.99
-description: 'Little Rockstars - presents a cute little personalised baby grow with rocking character text for your little ones on Fathers day.'
+description: 'Little Rockstars - presents a cute little personalised baby grow with rocking character text for your little ones on Fathers day, and can be personalised with the name or message of your choice.
+Please contact seller at point of purchase with the details.'
 images:
     - '/assets/images/products/daddys-little-rockstar-fathers-day-personalised-girl-white.jpg'
     - '/assets/images/products/daddys-little-rockstar-fathers-day-personalised-boy-white.jpg'